rsyncOSX/RsyncUI/phase3.md

 ### D. Unstructured `Task` cleanup - **Partial**

-This item is **partially done**: the repo is no longer using actors and detached writes as generic wrappers, but it still contains many `Task {}` sites.
+This item is **partially done**: the repo is no longer using actors and detached writes as generic wrappers, and the first helper-wrapper cleanup slice is landed, but the repo still contains many `Task {}` sites.

 #### `Task` sites that still look justified